la-tamas/ci-graphql-template/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+Installing the app

+All commands should be executed in the root folder

+With PHP ^7.3 in PATH and composer installed

+    run composer install

+With node ^14.* and npm installed

+    run npm install
+    run npm run build

+Make sure you have database setup as it is in the .env file.

+The defaults are

+    database.default.hostname = host
+    database.default.database = database
+    database.default.username = user
+    database.default.password = password

+You can run all migrations with

+    php spark migrate

+Starting the app

+Optionally modify base URL

+    optional Open Config/App.php and edit variable

+Build frontend application

+    run npm run build

+Start PHP server

+    run php spark serve --port 8081

+Testing GraphQL queries/mutations

+Build frontend application for GraphiQL interface

+    run npm run build:graphiql

+Start the PHP server

+    run php spark serve --port 8081

+Open application

+    Access the BASE_URL/graphiql page